khakhalin/notes/00_words_to_lookup.md

 # Words and topics to look up

 **ML and Algos**

 * refresh O: https://www.bigocheatsheet.com/
 * finish conspecting AVL tree
 * refresh "read from a console" and read from file in Python
 * implement AVL tree
-* refresh hashmaps
 * Look up at all keywords from the systems part, put them in the dictionary
 * red-black tree - document
+* Floyd Warshall - at least the main idea?
 * treap
 * trie
 * finish scalability lecture, and watch any other one, from systems design
 * what is NP: definition
 * Bloom filter (refs: [1](https://dominikschmidt.xyz/bloom-filter/))
-* minimal spanning tree
+* summarize Python sets
 * repeat heap, now with deletion
 * implement Dijsktra
 * implement red-black tree?